How the College works

 The Deanery would like to make all students aware of fines that will be applied if particular rules in the Residences and University Rules are broken.

-All students studying for an undergraduate degree who will be at the University for a three or four year degree must pay the College Membership Fee, which is a single one-off fee of £40.
-This fee is the same for all undergraduate Colleges.
-A fee of £15 will apply for visiting students or those whose course is one year or less
+All students studying for an undergraduate degree who will be at the University for a three or four year degree must pay the College Membership Fee.

-This money is put to various uses, including:
+This fee is put to various uses, including:

 - Welfare – Part of the fee is used to support the welfare of college members through the college advisory system, welfare campaigns, events and drop-ins run by College Officers and the student exec (JCR/PGBoard).